Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Paying for a coworking space in Bali

-Good to know: A few spaces charge nothing for the desk as long as you’re ordering from their cafe (ZIN@Work and Tribal in Canggu, for two), which is the best of both worlds.
+Good to know: A few spaces charge nothing for the desk as long as you’re ordering from their cafe (like ZIN@Work and Tribal in Canggu), which offers the best of both worlds.

 I’ve broken down every option in our full guide to the best coworking spaces in Bali.